 Between July 2002 and July 2003 I lived in Singapore while studying for my graduate degree at the National University.
-For three of those months, from 1 March to 30 May, Singapore life was altered with the arrival of Severe Acute Respiratory Syndrome or SARS.
-During that period of time 238 people fell ill with SARS and 33 people died.
+For three of those months, from 1 March to 30 May, Singaporean life was altered with the arrival of Severe Acute Respiratory Syndrome or SARS.
+During that period of time, 238 people fell ill with SARS and 33 people died.
 The small country reacted quickly with numerous restrictions and regulations affecting most aspects of social life.
 It was a strange time to be in Singapore.
 The following is edited from emails I sent to friends and family while living through this period.
 It is my take on my experience only.

 April 14, 2003

 If one rides the subway or buses or goes out, there is a feeling that many Singaporeans are restricting their movements around town.
 Subway stations on Friday or Saturday nights are almost deserted.

 There has not yet been a case of the disease on my campus, and the school is doing a lot to see that it does not, although many other schools in the country have already been closed.
 Fewer people eat at the canteens and all the silverware and plates have been switched to disposable plastic.
 All the water fountains have been shut down.
 The university administration divided the campus into five zones.
 We received a Presidential circular requesting we restrict our movements between zones.